Injury or Wrongful Death from a Car Accident in Fort Wayne?

 MOST COMMON CAR ACCIDENT INJURIES

-Car accidents and the resulting injuries can vary dramatically.
+Car wrecks and accidents and the resulting injuries can vary dramatically.
 You cannot always tell how bad a person’s injuries will be by simply looking at the crash damage.
-There are cases in which seemingly minor fender-benders result in severe and long-lasting injuries.
+There are cases in which seemingly minor fender-benders result in severe and long-lasting injuries that need medical attention.
 There are other cases in which people walk away from terrifying accidents with only a few minor bumps and bruises.
 After a collision, you should always get yourself to a doctor for a professional medical evaluation.
 All auto accidents are different, and all auto accident injury cases are unique.
-This is why each claim needs personalized attention.
-Our Fort Wayne car accident lawyer has handled cases involving virtually every type of injury.
+This is why each car accident claim needs personalized attention.
+Our Fort Wayne car accident lawyer Chad Delventhal is an experienced attorney that has handled virtually every type of personal injury claim.
 Some of the most common examples of car crash injuries include: